-We are looking for an enthusiastic and committed CAMHS Practitioner to join the CAMHS and Child Psychology Integrated Service Fylde and Wyre.
-You will be based at Whitegate Drive Health Centre, but work across the Lancashire Locality.
-Working within a multi-disciplinary team, you will provide high quality assessment and clinical intervention with children, young people and their parents/carers referred to the integrated service.
+We are looking for an enthusiastic and committed Senior CAMHS Practitioner to join the CAMHS and Child Psychology Integrated Service.
+As part of the implementation of Thrive , the CAMHS teams in Central Lancashire (Preston and Chorley South Ribble ) are developing a Single Point of Access to improve children and young people's experience of accessing the right help at the right time .
+You will work across the Lancashire locality.
+Working within a multi-disciplinary team, you will provide high quality assessment and triage with children, young people and their parents/carers referred to the Integrated service.
+We are looking for dynamic and skilled practitioners to help develop this service and improve children and young people's access to help and support.
 You will contribute to the business aims of the service through joint working, consultation, training, and attending supervision.

 Main duties of the job

 To take a leadership role in the delivery of high quality service provision that promotes and improves the mental health and well-being of children and young people, their families and carers.

 Within a systemic and holistic framework undertake needs led, evidence based, highly skilled assessments and brief therapeutic interventions to children and young people, their families and carers, who present to the service, including as a result of deliberate self-harm.

 To screen referrals, signpost and offer an assessment to make sure children and young people are accessing the right services in a timely manner.

 As part of an integrated CAMHS service actively liaise and support robust partnership working arrangements between the CAMHS Team and community partners and other key stakeholders involved with the child across agencies in order that an integrated package of care is developed.